kamalbuilds/xfi-defi-intents/backend/README.md

-# Brian snap middleware to manage the snap requests
+# A middleware to manage the Snap transaction requests

+`npx prisma generate` - for generating the prisma client

 The technologies used in this project are: